Every few years, someone declares the Big Idea dead.

 What’s changed isn’t whether you need one.
 It’s what you must build from it.

-But, there’s a harsher reality now: A weak Big Idea used to be able to hide behind production value, media spend, and repetition.
-You could paper over thin positioning with a beautiful shoot and enough gross rating points (GRPs or reach x frequency).
+A weak Big Idea used to be able to hide behind production value, media spend, and repetition.
+You could paper over thin positioning with a beautiful shoot and enough reach and frequency.
+Not anymore.

 Two audiences.
 One source of truth.